intelsdi-x/snap-integration-kubernetes/run/docker/README.md

 <img src="https://cloud.githubusercontent.com/assets/6523391/21221622/69a08e6c-c2be-11e6-916f-f7179332b435.png" width="70%">

 Many of the plugins require prior configuration and adjustment of container.
 The example of such plugin is Snap Docker collector plugin.
 The Docker collector allows to collect runtime metrics from Docker containers and its host machine.
 It gathers information about resource usage and performance characteristics.
-More information about docker collector can be found here: https://github.com/intelsdi-x/snap-plugin-collector-docker.
+More information about docker collector can be found [here](https://github.com/intelsdi-x/snap-plugin-collector-docker).

 All of the plugins requirements can be found in their documentation.
 The documentation of the Snap Docker plugin collector can be found here: https://github.com/intelsdi-x/snap-plugin-collector-docker/blob/master/README.md.
 Docker plugin collector needs access to files residing in the host machine:
 - `/var/run/docker.sock`